Shading Loss in PV Systems and Techniques to Mitigate Them

 Solar is going to be the future of energy and the growing demand can be taken as unequivocal proof of that.
-More than 130 GW of new solar panel system capacity is expected to be added globally in 2021.
-With growing solar demand (expected to grow 15% by 2021) their world is leaning towards high-efficiency modules.
+With growing solar demand & demand for cleaner & green energy, the world is leaning towards solar projects with efficient solar panels.
 Besides evolution in solar cell technology that can harness more energy from sun rays, the higher efficiency modules are also focusing on reducing shading loss to enhance solar module functionality.

 PV systems generate electricity from the sunlight they receive.
 Therefore, when a shadow is cast on a panel due to obstructions that come from a variety of sources like trees, antennas or poles, passing clouds, and other nearby objects-., Self-shading from other PV panel rows, Horizon shading from the terrain surrounding the installation site, and various other factors such as panel orientation, soiling, etc. the power output of the panel decline proportionally to the amount of shading.
 This is known as shading loss.

 To understand the effect of shading on efficient solar panels, let us take the example of water flowing through a pipe.

 In this scenario, the PV module is a pipe and the water is the energy harnessed from the sun.
 Every single solar cell in the panel works as an inlet that lets in some more water.
 The flow rate of water through the pipe is constant, much like the current through a cell string is constant for a given irradiance level.
 Now, shading a solar cell is similar to introducing a clog in a pipe of water.
 The clog in the pipe restricts the flow of water through the entire pipe.
 Similarly, when a solar cell is shaded, the current through the entire string is reduced.

 However, fortunately, evolving solar technology has brought forth several methods to reduce shading losses.
 They include stringing arrangements, bypass diodes, and module-level power electronics (MLPEs).